PWCT Docs Features Programming Paradigm

 The first unit is the Code Unit which is based on Circuits/Branches/Switches/Resistances.

-To understand the code unit, I expected that you already know procedures/functions/methods The resistance is not more than a procedure, function or method.
+To understand the code unit, you should already know procedures/functions/methods.
+The resistance is not more than a procedure, function or method.

 The branch is a group of resistances where these resistances will run in a specific order (up/down or down/up) if the branch switch is ON.